donejs/donejs/docs/features.md

 ### Unit and Functional Tests

-DoneJS applications are functionally tested with highly accurate event simulation.
+Unit tests test the view models (link to the guide) or other low-level stuff.
+Unit tests are best!

+Functional tests test user behavior and are great for smoke tests and some integration tests between modules.

-For simple unit and integration assertions, DoneJS uses [QUnit](https://qunitjs.com/).
+For simple unit and integration assertions, DoneJS uses [QUnit](https://qunitjs.com/) by default.
 For high level interaction/DOM tests someone in a QA role might define, DoneJS uses [FuncUnit](http://funcunit.com/).

 FuncUnit enhances assertion libraries like QUnit and enables it to simulate user actions, easily test asynchronous behavior, and support black box testing.
 It uses a simple jQuery-like syntax to do the assertions: